 For as in Adam all die so in Christ are all made alive, it says.
 And so it is -- in Adam, Man, we men (don't get goofy here, it means male and female) lose the image of our creator and any ability despite our best efforts to successfully co-operate and participate in the unfolding, the evolution, God has begun.
 Yet, the emergence of such a being, Man, cannot be otherwise -- an unfolding into increasing complexity, from geosphere to biosphere to noosphere, will with the emergence of the noosphere become voluntary, a matter of will.
-The cruel God, if you will, would be one who just leaves it so.
+The cruel God would be not one who creates it so, if you will, but one who just leaves it so.

-But God does not leave it so, but rather turns this fault, this inevitable voluntariness, without which Man would not have the image of God but simply be an android rather than an anthropos, into a happy fault, by himself becoming Man so that the evolution may continue, the pull continues not by the efforts of Man's will but by faith in the assumption by God the Creator of the brokenness of His own image in the creature.
-THIS is who dies as a result of assuming willed control over good and evil -- not Man as threatened but God become Man in Christ!
+But God does not leave it so.
+Nor is there a general "theistic evolution".
+Rather, this theos, this God, reveals that he turns this fault, this inevitable voluntariness, without which Man would not have the image of God but simply be an android rather than an anthropos, into a happy fault, by himself becoming Man so that the evolution may continue, the pull continues not by the efforts of Man's will but by faith in the assumption by God the Creator of the brokenness of His own image in the creature.
+THIS is who dies as a result of assuming willed control over good and evil -- not Man but God become Man in Christ!

 Now that's something to exult -- should we now spell it exsult, Rome? -- about, just as the Exultet says.
 The Creator is creation's Redeemer too!
 Such and so great a redeemer indeed!
 I make all things new, he says.
 Not just all people, all creation.
 Ich mache alles -- nicht nur alle -- neu.
 The pull of evolution revealed in Genesis is restored in the cross of Christ, he who was God made Man, and when lifted up in the cross suffered the death that is our consequence so that we might regain the image of God which was intended, willed, by God.